 Focusing on contemporary, critical and applied themes in the subject area, the course gives you the opportunity to develop the knowledge and understanding necessary for the appropriate analytical, technical and behavioural responses to these issues.
+The flexible part-time delivery option is a key benefit of this programme, making it ideal for fitting around your busy work/life schedule.

 This well regarded and established programme provides a deep and critical insight into leading, managing and developing people.
-You will achieve an advanced and evidence based understanding of human behaviour in organisations and HRM roles, perspectives and skills.
+You will achieve an advanced and evidence-based understanding of human behaviour in organisations and HRM roles, perspectives and skills.

 The course will develop your practitioner skills and you will learn how research and practice work together.
 This is an advanced HRM course and the modules look at strategic as well as operational issues.

-The full time course is held mostly on a Tuesday, Wednesday and Thursday for the core modules.
+The full-time course is held mostly on a Tuesday, Wednesday and Thursday for the core modules.
 The course can be completed in one year.

 Dr Gary Pheiffer